Carlisle Bridge, Lancaster

-The Carlisle Bridge is the main railway bridge crossing the River Lune at Lancaster, Lancashire, England, carrying the West Coast Main Line over three 120 ft spans.
+The Carlisle Bridge is a railway bridge over the River Lune in Lancaster, north-west England.
+It carries the West Coast Main Line over three 120 ft spans.
 This section of the railway, including the original version of the bridge, was the work of Thomas Brassey, William Mackenzie, and John Stephenson; it was built between 1844 and 1846 and opened in 1847.
 There is a walkway for public use attached to the east side of the bridge.